Toyota Chaser: Second generation (X60; 1980-1984)

 The X60 Chaser began sales in October 1980, with the addition of the new 2.0-liter six-cylinder multi-port fuel injected 1G-EU single cam gasoline engine and a 2.2 L four-cylinder L-series diesel engine.
 The Chaser continued as the performance sedan and shared many technical improvements introduced on the Celica XX.

 Body styles offered were a four-door sedan or 4-door pillared hardtop, and no longer offered the 2-door hardtop, which was replaced by the all-new luxury coupé Toyota Soarer.
-The top trim package "Avante" was introduced and remained until the Chaser was discontinued in 2001.

-The word "avante" is Latin and means to go forward or to lead ahead.
+The top trim package "Avante" was introduced and remained until the Chaser was discontinued in 2001; "avante" is Latin and means to go forward or to lead ahead.
+The lower-priced XL and DX received flat bumpers which shortened their overall length.

-The hardtop and sedan came with individual trim packages, and the hardtop was the most desirable, while the XL and DX had flat bumpers that shortened their overall length.
-The front suspension consisted of MacPherson struts with a lower control arm, and the rear suspension used a semi-trailing arm with coil springs and separately installed shock absorbers.
-Four-wheel ventilated disc brakes and speed-sensitive power rack-and-pinion steering were standard.
-Fourteen-inch aluminum alloy wheels were standard on the Avante and SG Touring trim packages while thirteen-inch steel wheels were installed on other trim packages.
-The Avante was available with ESC (Electronic Skid Control) and was later added to other trim packages over time.

 The cloth-only interior offered a power-adjustable driver's seat with lumbar support.
 The rear seat had a fold-down armrest and a 60/40 split rear seatback that could accommodate longer items.
 Each trim package offered seven exterior colors, and one two-tone color choice of dark gray over silver was only available on the Avante.
 Interior color choices of blue, gray, or brown were offered, but each trim package had a unique upholstery pattern in cloth, and leather was unavailable.
 The body color dictated the interior color unless specially ordered, and the availability of standard equipment for each trim package grew as the selection was elevated.

+The front suspension consisted of MacPherson struts with a lower control arm, and the rear suspension used a semi-trailing arm with coil springs and separately installed shock absorbers.
+Four-wheel ventilated disc brakes and speed-sensitive power rack-and-pinion steering were standard.
+Fourteen-inch aluminum alloy wheels were standard on the Avante and SG Touring trim packages while thirteen-inch steel wheels were installed on other trim packages.
+The Avante was available with ESC (Electronic Skid Control) and was later added to other trim packages over time.

 Optional items included several sound system choices, including an AM/FM stereo cassette with integrated equalizer, a trip computer, power windows with standard equipped express down for the driver's window, glass sunroof, cruise control, digital clock with an alarm feature, a rear window wiper with electric defrost, headlight washers for the halogen headlights, and three-point seatbelts for front and rear passengers with ELR safety lock-down in case of a collision.